Lip Tie in Baby – Causes, Signs, and Treatments

 How Does Lip Tie Affect Breastfeeding?

 Some mothers might also experience sore or painful nipples due to latching issues, whether it is because of lip tie or tongue tie.
-Incorrect latch could also be the reason for nipple pain after one feed or many feeding; therefore, the latch needs to be corrected either by suck training, revision, or by other methods, depending on the case.
-Some experts also state that bottle feeding is not a solution for a breastfeeding problem.
+An incorrect latch could also be the reason for nipple pain after one feed or many feeding; therefore, the latch needs to be corrected either by suck training, revision, or by other methods, depending on the case.
+This results in lip tie, leading to nipple trauma as well (8).
+Some experts also state that bottle feeding is not a solution to a breastfeeding problem.
 Therefore, consulting your paediatrician is highly recommended.

 How Is a Lip Tie Diagnosed?

 A lip tie is diagnosed through a physical exam.
 Most paediatricians can diagnose a lip tie based on its appearance, and you can talk to your baby’s paediatrician.
-But the ideal option would be consulting a lactation specialist.
+However, the ideal option would be to consult a lactation specialist.
 You can also visit an orthodontist who specialises in infant dentistry for the diagnosis of a lip tie and its severity.

 How Is a Lip Tie Treated?